digithree/sensor_log/readme.md

 ### Display

-There are four data viewing screens.
+There are five data viewing screens.
 The PB0 button switches to the first screen and the PB1 button cycles through each screen, one pre press.
 The screen will sleep after 5 seconds of on time and either button wakes the screen up.

 #### Screen 1: quadrant display